 The Information Database contains information and documentation from forty nine countries, including laws and policies, reports and publications, archival records and resources, current cases and relevant websites.

-For details of international resources, see below, Online Resources and Case News.
+For Bibliographies on all aspects of looted art, the art trade, archives and restitution, click here.
+For details of the most recent international resources, click here and also see below, Online Resources and Case News.

 To subscribe to our looted art newsletter, click here.